How to Write a High Scoring Task 1 Overview Paragraph

 To begin, carefully read the question and understand what information is being presented.
 Identify the key trends, patterns, and features in the diagram or chart, such as the highest and lowest values, any significant changes or trends, and any outliers or unusual data points.
 These features will form the basis of your overview paragraph.

 Next, decide which features you will focus on in your overview paragraph.
 You may want to group similar features together, such as trends over time, or compare and contrast different parts of the chart or diagram.
-It is important to make sure that your overview paragraph is balanced and covers the main features of the diagram or chart.
+As we have demonstrated in detail in our Task 1 eBook, it is important to make sure that your overview paragraph is balanced and covers the main features of the diagram or chart.

 As you are writing your overview paragraph, it is important to keep it concise and to the point.
 Avoid providing too much detail or analysis at this stage; instead, focus on summarizing the key features of the chart or diagram.